-The industry is evolving fast and the latest gravel bike sector is hugely exciting, bikes are getting stronger, lighter, more adaptable and faster.
+The industry is evolving fast and the latest adventure bike sector is hugely exciting, bikes are getting stronger, lighter, more adaptable and faster.
 Old traditional touring brands are still making the same 26 inch bikes and they look prehistoric in their approach to touring.

 There are 6 main bike wheel sizes you could use and a new one seems to appear each year;